oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.1.9 Invalid CVSS computation

-It must be tested that the given CVSS object has the values computed correctly according to the definition.
+It MUST be tested that the given CVSS object has the values computed correctly according to the definition.

 > The `vectorString` SHOULD take precedence.